citrineos/citrineos.github.io/docs/tutorials/connecting-a-charger.md

 title: Connecting a Charger
 ---

-In general, if you want to connect a charger to CitrineOS, you will need to follow these steps:
+In general, you will need to follow these steps to add and connect a charger to CitrineOS:

 1. Add the Charging Station
 2. Add an EVSE to the Charging Station
 3. Add a Connector to the Charging Station
 4. Point the charger to CitrineOS

-Instructions on how to set this up via Operator UI or GraphQL will be provided in the next few sections.

-# Create via Operator UI
+# Via Operator UI

 **1. Navigate to `/locations` and click the `Add Location` button on the top right:**